18F/dashboard/README.md

 Updates may take a few days to post to the public site, so reach out to the `#outreach` team on Slack if there's any urgency.

-## Data Fields for Project Details
+## Data Fields for the Dashboard

+For each piece of content about your project in the 18F Dashboard, there is a different *data field* followed by a `:` in the list below.

+In the list below, lines that start with `#` are there to explain the data field below them and the specific way the data field's content must appear (when applicable).
+(They are commented out, i.e., not part of the actual code).
+Some fields require data to be described in lists with `-` marks, and those fields have a `-` mark after the field's name.

 Your `.about.yml` file must start with `---` on the first line.

-Lines that start with `#` are commented out (i.e. not part of the necessary code).
-They are there to explain the data field below them and the specific way the data field's content must appear (when applicable).
-Some fields require data to be described in lists with `-` marks, and those fields have a `-` mark after the field's name.

 Please note that some fields are required.